Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * P9 is as P5 but for a BLTouch probe that needs to be retracted and redeployed between probe points.
 * P10 means use Z motor stall detection as the probe trigger.
 * P11 means a scanning Z probe with an analog output (supported from RRF 3.5.0).
 Such probes must be calibrated before use (see M558.1).
 * P12 means a load cell probe, which triggers on the force measured when the nozzle touches the bed (supported from RRF 3.7).
 Such probes must be given the scale in grams per count using the V parameter.
+The firmware tares the load cell automatically when the probe is created and again at the start of each probing move, and refuses to start a probing move if the reading is invalid (exactly zero, indicating a dead or saturated cell); this check is always active, whether or not the U parameter is used.

 Probe types 4, 6 and 7 (used in RRF 2.x) are not supported in RRF 3.x.
 Instead, use type 5 (filtered digital) or 8 (unfiltered digital) and use the C parameter to specify the input.